 - Please see this article for file formats supported within PowerPoint. - Consider compressing your videos.
 If you've authored your PowerPoint as a PPTX, there are tools within PowerPoint to do this automatically.
 Instructions are found here. - If you will be converting or authoring videos, we recommend H.264 encoding at less than a 5Mbps bitrate for best performance.
 Typical resolutions in the meeting room will be 1024x768 for 4:3 presentations and 1280x720 for 16:9 presentations.
 A 1080p, maximum bit rate encoding will bloat the size of your presentation with no visual improvement and may hurt performance.

 PRESENTING IN-PERSON

-The meeting room will be equipped with a projector with a screen, confidence monitor, slide advancer, head table on stage with microphones, and a podium with a microphone.
+The meeting room will be equipped with a projector with a screen, laptop at the podium, slide advancer, speaker timer, head table with seating for (4) on stage with microphones, and a podium with a microphone.